Economics of Entrepreneurship and Innovation

 This course includes but is not limited to the following topics:

-- Wealth creation and knowledge management.
+- Wealth and entrepreneurship

-Written Assignment: Tutorial Assignments
+Written Assignment: Entrepreneurial Assignment

 In Term Test: Mid Term Test

 Face to Face On Campus 2 hour(s) per Week for Full Term

 Students are expected to complete 4 hours of guided learning via online preparation, lectures, interactive workshops, tutorials, discussion groups or self-directed learning and an additional 6 hours of independent study per week.